-Hopefully, it’ll make it easier for you to plan your trip and really make the most of the British capital!
-There are also lots of affordable vacation rentals in London, UK which we will be mentioned below for you to relax after every adventure on your vacation.
+Hopefully, these money-saving tips will make it easier for you to plan your trip and really make the most of the British capital!
+There are also lots of affordable vacation rentals in London which will be mentioned below for you to relax after every adventure on your vacation.

 Oyster Card/Tap on Tap off Source